-Checketts has been an immediate success for UCSB, as through five years he is the program's leader in career overall winning percentage (.632) and career conference winning percentage (.553).
-He has gone 180-107-3 in five years in charge of the program.
+Checketts has been an immediate success for UCSB, as through seven years he is the program's leader in career overall winning percentage (.580).
+He has gone 231-167-4 in seven years in charge of the program.

 With Checketts leading the way, the Gauchos had arguably their best regular season in program history in 2015.
 The squad set a then-school record for wins against Division I opponents with a 40-17-1 record, and they were selected as a No. 1 seed and a host for the 2015 NCAA Regionals for the first time ever.

 Sporting one of the best pitching staffs in the country, UCSB went on to record new program marks in team ERA (2.45) and strikeouts (475) in the 2015 season.
 The team was also ranked as high as No. 6 in the country while they were slotted as high as No. 2 in the RPI over the course of the campaign.

 During his tenure, UCSB has had 39 Major League Baseball draftees, four All-America selections (Brett Vertigan in 2012, Joey Epperson in 2014, Dillon Tate in 2015, Shane Bieber in 2016), six Freshman All-America picks, the 2015 Big West Co-Field Player of the Year (Cameron Newell), and 44 All-Big West honorees.